H3LiiiX/PAPI-Scoreboard/README.md

-# Fabric Example Mod
+# PAPI Scoreboard

 ## Setup

-For setup instructions please see the [fabric documentation page](https://docs.fabricmc.net/develop/getting-started/setting-up) that relates to the IDE that you are using.
+This mod is currently only supported for fabric 1.21.11 Download from Modrinth

-## License
+Place in mods folder

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+That's it!